 MyEnglishWorld is a real-life language-learning environment, full of news, discussions, etc, but with a plus: a pedagogic filter.

 MyEnglishworld gives you the opportunity to immerse yourself in an English environment and to communicate in English.
 And it also gives you pedagogic support to help you improve your English and correct your mistakes little by little.

-There are 5 things you can do to have a better experience:
+Here are some things you can do to have a better experience:

 1. Be immersed

 Visit the website as often as you can, read a bit, watch a video… It’s not necessary to completely understand everything.
 It’s OK if you understand only 50% or even less.
 Just be present in this English world and you’ll get better at understanding things little by little.

 2. Be involved

 Don’t just read and watch.
 Try to participate too.
 Post updates, photos, etc, and comment on other people’s posts.
 If you feel your English is not good enough, start by making simple short comments and in a few months it will be easier for you to participate more.

 Don’t forget the Language Gym and interactive quizzes.
 They help you learn English in a more organised way and consolidate what you have learnt.

 4. Use the contextual support